infinite-world-inc/tk-substancepainter/README.md

 Basic hooks have been implemented for this tk-app to work. open, save, save_as, reset, and current_path are the scene operations implemented.

 Note that "New file" does not actually create a new substance painter project, just changes the context.
-Unfortunately the dialog to create a new project is not accesible through code, so could not be automated without loosing functionality.
+Unfortunately the dialog to create a new project is not accessible through code, so could not be automated without loosing functionality.
 The user is responsible for creating a new project as normal in substance painter after "New File" is clicked.

 ## [tk-multi-snapshot](https://support.shotgunsoftware.com/hc/en-us/articles/219033068)
 A Shotgun Snapshot is a quick incremental backup that lets you version and manage increments of your work without sharing it with anyone else.
 Take a Snapshot, add a description and a thumbnail, and you create a point in time to which you can always go back to at a later point and restore.
 This is useful if you are making big changes and want to make sure you have a backup of previous versions of your scene.